- What are the most common SEM techniques for studying materials?

 The electron penetration depth is tunable, which allows depth-resolved studies and imaging buried structures

-If you are looking for more information explaining the basics of cathodoluminescence, make sure to check out our upcoming webinar series called “Cathodoluminescence fundamentals”.
-The first webinar will focus on CL processes and talk about coherent and incoherent cathodoluminescence.
-Read more and sign up for it here.
+If you are looking for more information explaining the basics of cathodoluminescence, make sure to check out webinar series called “Cathodoluminescence fundamentals”.
+Over the course of six webinars we discuss the basics of cathodoluminescence, from CL processes to sample preparation and application in geology, semiconductors and life sciences.